All rulemakings must be submitted to the Council electronically at [email protected].

 How rulemakings are completed: The process for completing a rulemaking can vary depending on the rulemaking procedure the agency selects, the type of agency, or specific session law instructions.
 However, most agencies complete the following steps:

-2. If the agency is not exempt from the moratorium, the agency must request an exemption from the Governor’s Office before beginning the rulemaking process.
+2. If the agency is not exempt from the moratorium, the agency must request an approval from the moratorium from its policy advisor in the Governor’s Office before beginning the rulemaking process.
+If the request is disapproved, the rulemaking process does not proceed.

 3. If the agency has authority to begin the rulemaking process, the agency files a Notice of Rulemaking Docket Opening (NDO) with the SOS.
 The NDO is published in the Arizona Administrative Register (Register) in order to provide an initial notice to the public that the agency plans to make changes to its rules.
 A.R.S. § 41-1021(C) specifies the information that needs to be contained in the NDO.